liftoff/pyminifier/docs/source/index.rst

         """
         def __init__(self, *args, **kwargs):
             """
-            The initialization vector whereby the ineffably obstreperous becomes paramount.
+            The initialization vector whereby the ineffiably obstreperous becomes paramount.
             """
             # TODO.
 BTW: What happens if we remove that docstring? :)